NeoSahadeo/16Bit-Python-CPU/source/units.rst

 EXCLUSIVE OR GATE (XOR)
 -----------------------

-The XOR gate descriminates based on the input side.
+The XOR gate discriminates based on the input side.
 To create one, inputs are fed into a NAND gate.
 The output of this gate is discriminated against the NAND of either A or B where the final bit is then inverted in and AND.